0x2E757/Pateo/README.md

 You can also use `setSubmissionErrors` method for creating complex multi-field validations.
 Submission errors will be erased as soon as field validators will be triggered.

-\* Note, that validators passed to field must be the same value every time (don't implemented them inside component function, it's going to be new object every rerender), otherwise submissions erors will get erased immediately, because field will think it got new validators and needs to revalidate the value.
+\* Note, that validators passed to field must be the same value every time (don't implement them inside component function, it's going to be a new object every rendering), otherwise submissions erors will get erased immediately, because field will think it got new validators and needs to revalidate the value.

 ### PromiseExt with forms